 Cash consists of cash on hand and deposits held by financial institutions.
 The Association maintains its accounts with a financial institution that qualifies as a public depository pursuant to Chapter 280, Florida Statutes.
-There were no uninsured amounts as of June 30, 2018 and 2017, respectively.
-Cash balances were \$335,923 and \$267,809 as of June 30, 2018 and 2017, respectively.
+There were no uninsured amounts as of June 30, 2019 and 2018, respectively.
+Cash balances were \$200,965 and \$335,923 as of June 30, 2019 and 2018, respectively.

-Short-term investments are made up of certificates of deposits with varying maturities that typically range between three months and one year.
+Short-term investments are made up of certificates of deposits with maturities that typically range less than one year.
 The Association holds these short-term investments in the National Credit Union Association (NCUA) which is guaranteed by the National Credit Union Share Fund up to \$250,000 per account.
 Prior to March 2018, the Association held these investments in a Certificate of Deposit Account Registry Service (CDARS) which was guaranteed by the FDIC up to \$250,000 per account.
-As of June 30, 2018 and 2017, these investments totaled \$150,790 and \$154,267, respectively.
+As of June 30, 2019 and 2018, these investments totaled \$153,374 and \$150,790, respectively.